 The use of generative AI is developing in academia, but its usage and position in education and research is tentative to specific instructors, publishers, and institutions.
 It’s important to recognize that citing generative AI is complicated by it being a tool that aggregates and provides predictive text rather than it being a source, yet the tool’s growing influence and implementation in the academic environment has prompted citation guidelines.

 Before using generative AI, ensure that you are allowed to use generative AI for your work.
 Defer to your instructor, supervisor, or journal publication for citation style and citation guidelines.
-If these guidelines are not available, consult with them the resources below before applying them.
+If these guidelines are not available, consult with them the resources below before application.
 It is important to acknowledge you have used generative AI tools and disclose this information.
-Do not use these tools to create citations as the technology available, as of this library guide’s update, has created hallucinations (link back to the Hallucinations section).
+Do not use these tools to create citations as the technology available, as of this libguide's update, is prone to hallucinations.
+Visit the Hallucinations page to learn more.